Images of Flashes and Floaters (2)

 Who's At Risk?

-Flashes and floaters are very common, most often occurring after the age of 40.
-Those who are more likely to experience it are those who:
+Flashes and floaters are quite common, most often occurring in people aged 40 years and older.
+People who are more likely to experience it are those who:

 - Have had cataract surgery.

-- Have had a YAG laser surgery of the eye.
+- Have had YAG laser surgery of the eye.

-- Have had inflammatory disease inside the eye.
+- Have had inflammatory disease causing swelling inside the eye.

-- Have had previous injury to the eye (such as being hit by a fist, a ball, etc).
+- Have had previous injury to the eye (such as being hit by a fist or a ball).

 Signs & Symptoms